News from LTO

 09/30/2020 – Molecular Oncology Workshop

 25/06/2020 – Welcome Camila, Carol, Cecília, and Lucas (Master Students)

 02/07/2019 – Welcome Jamile (Undergraduate Research Student)

-- Telomeres length and Wnt/β-catenin pathway in adamantinomatous craniopharyngiomas 18/05/2022CONCLUSIONS: CTNNB1 mutations are more frequent in children and adolescents and appear to associate with progressive disease.
+- Telomere length and Wnt/β-catenin pathway in adamantinomatous craniopharyngiomas 18/05/2022CONCLUSIONS: CTNNB1: mutations are more frequent in children and adolescents and appear to associate with progressive disease.
 CTNNB1-mutated aCPs have shorter telomeres, demonstrating a relationship between the Wnt/β-catenin pathway and telomere biology in the pathogenesis of aCPs.Jose Italo Soares Mota

 - Extracellular Vesicles and Interleukins: Novel Frontiers in Diagnostic and Therapeutic for Cancer 07/04/2022Tumor cells present many strategies for survival and dissemination in the tumor environment.
 Extracellular vesicles are a vital pathway used in crosstalk between tumor and non-malignant cells.
 They carry different types of molecules that, when internalized by target cells, can activate signaling pathways and molecular processes that will promote and disseminate neoplastic cells.
 Proteins, nucleic […]Aline G Souza